 The Company has no pension plan or other arrangement for non-cash compensation for its directors who are not NEOs, except incentive stock options.
-During the Company's completed financial year ended December 31, 2023, the following options were granted to directors who are not NEOs.
+During the Company's completed financial year ended December 31, 2024, there were no incentive stock options granted to Directors who are not NEOs.